Rhetos/Jobs/Readme.md

 Hangfire job server is automatically started by Rhetos.Jobs.Hangfire in a Rhetos web application.

-If you need to run the jobs processing server from another application that references the main Rhetos application's binaries, call `RhetosJobServer.Initialize` method at the application initialization, then call `RhetosJobServer.CreateHangfireJobServer()` to create a Hangfire job server.
+If you need to run the jobs processing server from another application that references the main Rhetos application's binaries, call `RhetosJobServerFactory.Initialize` method at the application initialization, then call `RhetosJobServerFactory.CreateHangfireJobServer()` to create a Hangfire job server.
 The Hangfire job server will start processing background jobs immediately.

 For example, if you need to run background jobs in a **LINQPad script**, add the following code to the script.